-The hooligans always get excited when they see me remove our dress-up mirror from the wall because they know I have some extra-special fun in mind.
+The hooligans always get excited when they see me remove our dress-up mirror from the wall or when I get out our mirrored tiles.
+They love exploring and creating on a mirrored surface, and when they see those mirrors come out, they always know there’s some extra-special fun in store.

 Ours is a 3/4 length, framed mirror that I found at a thrift shop a couple of years ago.
 I think I paid 5 bucks for it.
-Ours is not shatterproof, but if you’d be more comfortable with one that is, they carry them at teacher supply stores.
+It’s not shatterproof, but you can buy shatterproof mirrors in all sizes at teacher supply stores.
+There are also have a bunch here on Amazon (That’s my affiliate link.
+As an Amazon Associate I earn from qualifying purchases) .

 When we’re using our mirror for play, I place it on an old coffee table in the backyard.
 It serves as a wonderful surface on which the hooligans can create art or examine interesting objects and substances.

-The kids love to see their own faces looking back at them while they work, and it’s very cool to see the blue sky, clouds, and leafy branches of the reflected beneath them as they play and create.
+The kids love to see their own faces looking back at them while they work too, and it’s very cool to see the blue sky, clouds, and leafy branches of the reflected beneath them as they play and create.

 I hope your hooligans enjoy these activities as much as mine do.
-There is a coloured link below each photo for you to click through on.
-This will allow you to see the full details of each activity, along with photos of all the fun that was had.
+Click on the coloured link to see the full details of each activity, along with photos of all the fun we had.

 5 Fun and Creative Mirror Play Activities:

-3. Mirror Play with Beads and Dry Erase Markers: We use small, mirrored tiles (that I picked up at the Dollar Store) for this activity.
+Mirror Play with Beads and Dry Erase Markers: We use small, mirrored tiles (that I picked up at the Dollar Store) for this activity.
 I make this activity available to the hooligans all winter long, and they spend many a morning drawing, erasing and creating on these individual, mirrored work stations.
+Another activity we do this way is to make snowflakes on a mirror.

 And lastly, one of my very favourite ways to use mirrors for play: